ronb993/dnd_map_helper/README.md

-### This program will take a screenshot from Dark and Darker map, and detect where certain objects are located.
+### This program will take a screenshot that is created by the user, and detect certain objects that are in the map folder and add squares to an overlay using pyqt.
+Can be visible or invisible by using f8 and esc to close out the program.

-#### This is a WIP, and only works with cave troll on goblin caves.
-More maps and objects will be added soon.
+#### This is a WIP, and still needs a lot of work!